What to Expect at a Writer’s Conference

 Here’s what you need to know before you go:

 1. What should you bring to a writer’s conference?

-Don’t make the mistake I first made and bring copies of your manuscript.
+Don’t make the same mistake and bring copies of your manuscript.
 You CAN submit a manuscript for first pages or critiques before the writing conference, but you need to sign-up for those at the time of registration.

-Instead, you should still bring some form of contact information.
+Instead, bring something for people to contact you later if you make a connection.
 I like the business card idea because you’ll be networking with a lot of other writers that you will want to talk to later.
-However, you can also put them in your phone or write down their information, old school style.
+However, you can also put their information in your phone or write it down, old-school style.